 The David Potter Award for Excellence in Biology

-The Potter Award was established by Dr. and Mrs. Warren Litsky, AB ’45 in honor of Botany Professor David Potter.
+The Potter Award was established by Dr. and Mrs. Warren Litsky ’45 in honor of Botany Professor David Potter.
 This fund is used to provide a prize to an outstanding senior biology major.

 Recipients: Wynn Haimer | Lucyna Kogut